Agnibha-31/Agnibha-31/README.md

 I am an **Embedded Systems and IoT Engineer** working in the **Research & Development** domain, focused on building **new technologies, intelligent systems, and automation platforms**.

-I am currently a **Project Intern & Researcher at IIT Kharagpur**, where my work centers on **automation and control-oriented research**, integrating **machine learning techniques with classical control systems (PID-based architectures)**.
+I am currently a **Research-Project Intern at IIT Kharagpur**, where my work centers on **automation and control-oriented research**, integrating **machine learning techniques with classical control systems (PID-based architectures)**.

 In parallel, I work as an **AI-Augmented, Prompt-Driven Full-Stack Developer**, delivering **end-to-end, production-ready web applications**.
 My use of AI is **engineering-driven**, leveraging **precise prompts, architectural constraints, and system-level reasoning**.